mpatfield/homebridge-econet-rheem/README.md

 # Homebridge EcoNet Rheem Plugin

-This Homebridge plugin integrates Rheem EcoNet-enabled devices into Apple HomeKit.
+This Homebridge plugin integrates Rheem EcoNet devices into Apple HomeKit.

 > [!NOTE]
-> This plugin uses an unofficial Econet API and could stop working at any time without warning.
+> This plugin uses an unofficial EcoNet API and could stop working at any time without warning.

+## Limitations

-Currently, only water heaters in Fahrenheit have been fully implemented and tested.
-Thermostat implementation is incomplete and Celsius operation remains untested.
+* Only water heaters in ºF have been fully tested
+* Celcius should work but is untested
+  * *Let me know if you have successfully used ºC so I can remove this*
+* Thermostat implementation is incomplete since I don't have access to the necessary hardware
+  * *Running in debug mode will generate the json output I need*
+* Due to limitations in HomeKit, it is not possible to switch water heater modes, only enable/disable and adjust the desired temperature.

 ## Installation